Investment approvals

 For more information see the fact sheet.

-Relevant authority: Department of Industry, Science, Energy and Resources
+Relevant authority: Department of Climate Change, Energy, the Environment and Water

 This field is required.